harmonoid/libwinmedia/README.md

 ## ⚠️ Deprecated

 The project is now archived.
 Reasons are documented below:
 - **Inefficient Linux support:** I had few (personal) reasons because of which my media URIs were not playing in `GStreamer`, so I decided to summon a `WebKit` instance using [webview.h](https://github.com/webview/webview) to make a basic JS interop setup for using WebAudio API (which itself is based on GStreamer in WebKitGTK).
 A good advantage that Flutter provides over other electron.js like alternatives is that it doesn't start a webview instance / JavaScript runtime, but using this plugin puts Flutter's those advantages to no use.
+This also makes us unable to add various crucial features like audio device selection/enumeration or equalizer etc. in future because of limited set of WebAudio APIs.
 - **Unnecessary abstraction:** As I said Linux support is not worth using, it puts Windows implementation to no use aswell.
 The WinRT APIs that this library exposes in a C like interface can be used directly in the project because they're already very user friendly & easy to integrate.
 Using this library on Windows just adds another layer of abstraction.
 - **Unsafe:** Using library on certain language/locales will cause crashes, since it heavily uses `std::stof` and `std::stoi` when doing JS interop.
 It is both inefficient and unsafe.
 - **No backward compatibility:** The library is only usable on later Windows 10 versions or higher.
 A project targetting a very small market share isn't worth maintaining.